Depending on how and where you grew up, you may have been brought up to believe that credit and debt are bad. Specifically:

 Many business credit card providers use these higher fees to offer rewards to their customers.
 Although not all credit card providers provide reward schemes, those that do will offer incentives like:

-Some business credit card providers offer virtual cards, like Jeeves.
+Some corporate card providers offer virtual cards, like Jeeves.

 And because you can track spending online in real-time, you can identify further savings opportunities.